cloudshare/CSPythonSDK/README.md

 ## Under the hood

-The example below shows how the cli works - it makes High Level API to send the *ListEnvironments* REST API request to the server to obtain a list of all the user's environments, then send a *GetEnvironmentState* request for each environment in the list.
+The example below shows how the CLI works - it makes High Level API to send the *ListEnvironments* REST API request to the server to obtain a list of all the user's environments, then send a *GetEnvironmentState* request for each environment in the list.
 The responses are filtered to show a list of the state of each environment.